AlexStory/renelle_docs/docs/modules/map.md

 #### length(map)

-Returns the number of items in of `map`
+Returns the number of items in a `map`

 #### example